API Reference

 What are compute units?

 Compute units are how we measure request volume.
-Each endpoint consumes a specific number of compute units per successful request.
+Each API endpoint consumes a specific number of compute units per successful request.
 This number is generally one — meaning that one request is equal to one compute unit.

 However, some requests are more complicated.
 We support batching, and also have endpoints that return a variable sized response depending on the request.
 For these endpoints, we scale the number of compute units so we can accurately reflect the amount of resources they are consuming.